Walkabout & improvised theatre installations

 Al and Em like to wrap up proceedings with a TED-style talk, inviting the science experts who've made incredible discoveries in the Discovery Lab that day to share their findings.

-The Discovery Lab was developed initially for outdoor play sessions lead by LPW in Hartcliffe, supported Quartet Community Foundation, and was further developed through consultations with Avon Wildlife Trust.
+The Discovery Lab was developed initially for outdoor play sessions lead by LPW in Hartcliffe, supported Quartet Community Foundation, and was supported by consultations with Avon Wildlife Trust.